What is Barging

 Each day as your ‘floating boutique hotel’ glides sedately along at walking pace, you can relax on deck and take in the passing countryside, then perhaps get off at the next lock to stroll along the towpath or enjoy a little exercise on one of your barge’s bicycles.
 You may come across some locals playing a game of boules, or a charming canalside village to explore and then rejoin your hotel barge which will never be far away.

 After perhaps a light al fresco lunch on deck accompanied by a glass or two of chilled rosé, there is an escorted excursion, maybe to a bustling local market where your chef shops for the evening meal, to a château, or a vineyard for a private tasting.
-Many of our visits are to places ‘off the beaten track’ that larger groups cannot access, so that we offer you full immersion into the culture, history and gastronomy of the region.
+Many of our visits are to places‘ off the beaten track’ that larger groups cannot access so that we offer you a full immersion into the culture, history and gastronomy of the region.

 The Wining and Dining After a day of cruising and sightseeing, there is time for an aperitif, or maybe a relaxing soak in the on-deck spa pool, before a gourmet dinner prepared by your chef with the freshest local ingredients.
 To enhance your immersive dining experience, the hostess will explain the characteristics of each accompanying wine and cheese as she serves them.
 A perfect end to the day as you relax in conversation and share the day's experiences with your fellow passengers.